Football Rebels

 Filmmaker Gilles Rof explains why he decided to take a closer look at some of football's unsung heroes.

-By filmmaker Gilles Rof
+Filmmaker: Gilles Rof

 My father often told me how in the city of Barcelona in post-war Spain, the stands of Camp Nou rustled with conversations in Catalan.
 These forbidden words were heard everywhere, despite the terror that Francisco Franco inflicted on his people.
 Football, then, was incidental.
 Football, then, was everything.

 One should visit the stands of a stadium to feel for what is really happening in that country.
-In Abidjan, Sao Paolo, Algiers, Santiago or Sarajevo, the vibrations are different, and yet, the vibrations are the same.
+In Abidjan, Sao Paulo, Algiers, Santiago or Sarajevo, the vibrations are different, and yet, the vibrations are the same.
 They travel along the concrete, through the old wooden planks and speak the local language.
 There are men and women who can witness heroic acts of collective suffering or moments of bravery.

 But the locals do not pay too much attention to feelings; they already know in their hearts, their souls and in their heads what they share – a common heritage.

-Gilles Perez and I wanted to make the series, Football Rebels, because of the anger we felt towards football stars that were only driven by money and fame.
+Gilles Perez and I wanted to make the series, Football Rebels , because of the anger we felt towards football stars that were only driven by money and fame.
 This did not fit in with what we feel and what we know about football.

 The idea was to tell football stories of yesterday and today.
 We wanted to focus on the giants of football, the undoubted talents of the sport.
 The footballers who were crowned and admired in their times but who also completely transcended the mere status of athletes.